Master Tour Peter Paul Rubens: the genius of Antwerp

 Outside Brussels, you will find a second castle with a link to Rubens.
 The archive room of the beautiful Gaasbeek Castle exhibits his will and marriage contract.
 Be sure to stop by David Seghers’ masterpiece, who painted in the style of Rubens and Caravaggio.

-Travel on to Brussels, and enter Our Lady of the Chapel Church to see Christ giving the keys to Saint Peter.
+Travel on to Brussels, and enter the Church of Our Lady of the Chapel to see 'Christ hands over the keys to Saint Peter'.
 This masterful copy was made based on the original painting, which Rubens painted for this site.

-At St Bavo's Cathedral in Ghent, you can also admire a beautiful work by Peter Paul Rubens: the Conversion of St Bavo, also known as The Entry of St Bavo (1624).
+At St Bavo's Cathedral in Ghent, you can also admire a beautiful work by Peter Paul Rubens: The Conversion of St Bavo, also known as The Entry of St Bavo (1624).

 Hidden Flemish Masters put on the map